Year 2 Year Group Page

 - The story shows that [character] was… [give tick box options].

 - How do you think [character] felt at the end of the story?
 Why did he/she feel like that?

 - Why did the [character] [action]?

 - Why did the [character] say, [quote]?

 For more information on reading please look at the website provided.

 Please ensure that you provide your children with suitable, warm outdoor clothing which is allowed to get muddy.
 This should include trousers, a long sleeve top and jumper and a warm coat.
 We will go out to Forest School in all weather conditions.
 Wellies also need to be brought into school named and in a carrier bag.
 Hats and gloves are also a good idea for when the weather is particularly cold.

 As the weather improves the children may be outside for their PE sessions.
-Please ensure that your child always has an appropriate PE kit in school.
+Please ensure that your child always brings the appropriate PE kit to school on their PE day.
 Your child will need shorts and a t-shirt for indoor PE and joggers and a jumper for outdoor PE.
 We recommend outdoor trainers for outdoor PE – please note pumps don’t provide very good support for young feet when partaking in outdoor sports.
 Indoor PE can be done in bare foot, however some parents choose to buy their children indoor pumps.
-Please ensure PE kits are in school at all times.
-We will send home PE kits every half term to be washed; please can it be returned on the first day back.